wrewsama/Chew-sy/README.md

 - [X] As a user, I want to remove restaurants so that if I change my mind, that restaurant will not get picked.
 - [X] As a member of a big team, I want to let each team member input their own choices so that we can decide what to eat even if we cannot meet up beforehand.
 - [X] As a user, I want to 'reroll' a new choice in case I change my mind again.
-- [X] As a user, I want to reset the pool of choices so that I can remove all the choices more easily.
 - [X] As a user, I want the process of inputting my team's choices and getting the recommendation to be as simple and fast as possible.

 ## Feature List
 - [X] Create new 'lunch session' which allows users with the link to add restaurants to the pool of choices.
 - [X] Add restaurant to pool.
 - [X] Delete restaurant from pool.
-- [X] Reset the pool.
 - [X] Get random choice from the pool of choices.
 - [X] Reroll a new choice from the pool of choices.